aldenm01/stat386-projects/_posts/2022-09-27-Blog-Tutorial.md

 ![image](https://user-images.githubusercontent.com/112586829/193083046-a07f98c3-2fd0-4c60-b293-e90ae78ec103.png)

-As a student, I would often have trouble finding data to analyze that I would be interested in.
-However, this is where likening statistics unto ourselves makes data wrangling interesting and fun.
-In addition to statistics, I also have a love for gaming, so for this example, I have decided to analyze data from one of my favorite Nintendo classics, Fire Emblem.
+I often have trouble finding data to analyze that I find interesting.
+However, this is where likening statistics unto ourselves makes data wrangling engaging and fun.
+For example I love gaming, so for this example, I have decided to analyze data from one of my favorite Nintendo classics, Fire Emblem.

 ![image](https://user-images.githubusercontent.com/112586829/193084294-b12ff40f-bcf6-403c-9805-dcf89a03ebd8.png)

 If you have not played Fire Emblem, briefly said, it is a tactical role playing game where you control an army of different soldiers with their own personalities and talents to reclaim the country of Archenea.
 If a unit defeats enough enemy soldiers, they gain experience and level up.
-Each character has eight stats that have a different percent chance of increasing by one each time they level up, but for the sake of this post, we will focus on strength.
+Each character has eight stats that have a different chance of increasing by one each time they level up, but for the sake of this post, we will focus on strength.
 The higher the strength a unit has, the more damage they deal.

 ![image](https://user-images.githubusercontent.com/112586829/193084325-fd75b850-d9bd-4498-90aa-359375820758.png)